tomerwolgithub/tomerwolgithub.github.io/index.md

 # About

 I am a PhD student at the Blavatnik School of Computer Science of Tel Aviv University.
 My PhD advisors are [Prof. Daniel Deutch](https://www.cs.tau.ac.il/~danielde/) and [Prof. Jonathan Berant](http://www.cs.tau.ac.il/~joberant/).
-I am also serving a a research intern at the [Allen Institute for AI](https://allenai.org/ai2-israel/).
+I am also serving as a research intern at the [Allen Institute for AI](https://allenai.org/ai2-israel/).

 My area of research lies at the intersection of Data Management and Natural Language Processing.
 I am interested in developing algorithms that are capable of understanding complex questions over a multitude of domains, and to endow them with an ability to justify and explain their results.